This is the multi-page printable view of this section. Click here to print.

 2 - Home

-After logging in, you can access your CSP console and personally assigned resources with one click from your personalized homepage.
-Operators and developers can access approved consoles and resources quickly and easily from one place, streamlining their work.
+After logging in, you can access the CSP console and your individually allocated resources with a single click from the personalized homepage.
+Administrators and developers can efficiently streamline their work by quickly and easily accessing approved consoles and resources from a single location.

-The CAM (Cloud Access Management) home screen is divided into two sections:
+The home screen of CAM (Cloud Access Management) is divided into two sections.

 • Top Resources